misclassified/meps-text-mining/README.md

 ### Scrape list of meps for a given country

-The list of MEPS with ID, political group and national political group can be scraped from the european parliament website.
+The list of MEPS with ID, political group and national political group can be scraped from the European Parliament website.
 There is a list for each country that can be accessed by replacing the curly brackets in the URL below, with the relevant country code of interest (IT, ES, DE, etc)